Asymptotic mixed normality of maximum likelihood estimator for Ewens--Pitman partition: Main result

 \subsection{Application to network data analysis}

 Here, we discuss the application of \Cref{cor:mixing_convergence} to network data analysis.
 In \cite{crane2018probabilistic, crane2016edge}, the authors propose the ``Hollywood process”, a statistical model for network data.
-This is a stochastic process over growing networks that sequentially attaches edges to vertices in the same manner as the Ewens--Pitman partition, where $n$ is the total degree, $K_n$ is the number of vertices, and $S_{n,j}$ is the number of vertices with degree $j$.
-They define that a growing network has sparsity if and only if

-with $\mu$ being the degree per vertex, e.g., $\mu = 2$ when the network is bivariate.
-Based on $n^{-\alpha} K_n\to \Mit >0$ (a.s.) by \Cref{lm:ep_asym}, the authors claim that the Hollywood process has sparsity if and only if
+This is a stochastic process over growing networks that sequentially attach edges to vertices in the same manner as the Ewens--Pitman partition, where $n$ is the total degree, $K_n$ is the number of vertices, and $S_{n,j}$ is the number of vertices with degree $j$.
+They define that a growing network has sparsity if and only if $\lim_{n\to\infty} n K_n^{-\mu} = 0$, where $\mu$ is the degree per vertex, e.g., $\mu = 2$ when the network is bivariate.
+Using the asymptotics $n^{-\alpha} K_n\to \Mit >0$ (a.s.) by \Cref{lm:ep_asym}, the authors claim that the Hollywood process has sparsity if and only if $\mu^{-1} < \alpha <1$.

 Now, we construct a hypothesis testing of the sparsity based on \Cref{cor:mixing_convergence}.
 We define the null hypothesis $H_0$ and the alternative hypothesis $H_1$ by

 For a constant $\delta \in (0, 1)$, we reject the null $H_0$ if